 Cool Aid will seek to rezone and redevelop the site in two phases to provide much needed affordable housing in addition to the 52 supportive housing apartments that will continue to form part of the long-term plan.
 Phase one, the half of the property fronting on Burnside, will be redeveloped while the front half continues to operate under the Temporary Use Permit.
 Once Phase one is complete the Phase two redevelopment (including demolition of the former hotel) will be able to commence.

-Read more about the Tally Ho in the Frequently Asked Questions.
+Read more about this property in the Frequently Asked Questions.

 Neighbourhood Involvement and Process